 The first mainstream newspaper to publish an announcement about a same-sex commitment ceremony was Washington state's Everett Herald in 1990.
-The following year the Minneapolis Star-Tribune became the first major paper to do so.
-Then eleven years later, on September 1, 2002, the New York Times ran its first such announcement in Sunday's vaunted "Weddings & Celebrations" section.
-Since many consider the Times the nation's newspaper of record, its decision received considerable attention.
+The following year. the Minneapolis Star-Tribune became the first major paper to do so.
+Then eleven years later, on Sept.
+1, 2002, the New York Times ran its first such announcement in Sunday's vaunted "Weddings & Celebrations" section.
+Since many consider the Times the nation's "newspaper of record", its decision received considerable attention.
 The happy couple whose commitment ceremony was announced was Daniel Gross and Steven Goldstein.

 In the meantime, now that same-sex marriage is legal in New York state, perhaps Daniel and Steven are planning a wedding ceremony here (assuming they're still together, of course).